-These Whole Wheat Ginger Snap Cookies are a British teatime favorite.
+Ginger snap cookies are a British teatime favorite.
 Syrup holds them together and granulated brown sugar gives them crunch.
-Traditionally they’re made with Lyle’s Golden Syrup (See Ann’s Tips), a thick, golden cane sugar syrup that is used a lot in English home cooking.
-It’s the Brit version of pancake syrup.
-I find dark Agave nectar to be a good substitute, but you can also use liquid honey or maple syrup.
-If you do, the cookies will be thicker and more crumbly and taste a little different than if they were made with Lyle’s, but they will still be delicious.
+Traditionally they’re made with golden syrup (see Chef Tips) — a thick, golden cane sugar... syrup that is used a lot in English home cooking.
+It’s the British version of pancake syrup.
+Dark agave nectar is a good substitute, but you can also use liquid honey or maple syrup.
+If you do, the cookies will be thicker and more crumbly and taste a little different, but they will still be delicious.

-3. With the palms of your hands, roll the dough into a thick sausage shape about 6-7″ long, then cut into slices a ¼-inch thick.
-Try to keep them about the same size — you should make around 16 cookies.
+With the palms of your hands, roll the dough into a thick sausage shape about 6 to 7 inches long, then cut into slices a ¼-inch thick.
+Try to keep them about the same size — you should have around 16 cookies.
 Gently roll each slice into a ball and place on a cookie sheet.
 Leave plenty of room between each, as the cookies will spread out quite a bit during baking.
 Slightly flatten each ball with the back of a spoon.

-4. Bake in the center of the oven for 10-12 minutes.
+Bake in the center of the oven for 10 to 12 minutes.
 When ready, they will be golden brown, look cracked at the edges, and have flattened out and spread.
 Let the cookies cool for 10 minutes on their baking sheet, then transfer to a wire rack to finish cooling.
 Store in an airtight container.

-If you cannot find whole wheat pastry flour then substitute half whole wheat flour and half all-purpose flour.
-Just swapping in whole wheat flour will result in a drier and grittier cookie.
+If you cannot find whole wheat pastry flour, then substitute half whole wheat flour and half all-purpose flour.
+Swapping in whole wheat flour only is not a good idea as it will result in a drier and grittier cookie.